 - 26 essential vitamins and minerals

-- 24 g protein per serving (with almond milk)
+- 24 grams of protein per serving (with almond milk)

 The formula is alright, but what really makes it not as good as the others are two things: